ResearchObject/workflow-run-crate/docs/profiles/0.3-DRAFT/provenance_run_crate.md

 This profile extends [Workflow Run Crate](workflow_run_crate) with specifications to describe internal details of the workflow run, such as step executions and intermediate outputs.

 A Provenance Run Crate MUST record the details of *tool* executions orchestrated by the workflow through additional [CreateAction](http://schema.org/CreateAction) entities, each of which MUST refer to an entity representing the tool itself via [instrument](http://schema.org/instrument) as specified in [Process Run Crate](process_run_crate).
-Entities representing the tools MAY reference formal parameter definitions via `input` and `output` as specified in [Workflow Run Crate](workflow_run_crate).
+Entities representing the tools MAY reference formal parameter definitions via `input` and `output` (and `environment`, in the case of [environment variables](workflow_run_crate#environment-variables-as-formal-parameters)) as specified in [Workflow Run Crate](workflow_run_crate).
 The workflow MUST refer to the orchestrated tools via [hasPart](http://schema.org/hasPart) (the usage of `hasPart` for this purpose follows the Bioschemas [ComputationalWorkflow profile](http://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE)).

 The crate SHOULD also record *step* executions via [ControlAction](http://schema.org/ControlAction) instances, each of which MUST reference: a [HowToStep](http://schema.org/HowToStep) instance representing the step via `instrument`; the `CreateAction` representing the corresponding tool run via `object`.
 The workflow MUST reference any `HowToStep` instances that represent its steps via [step](http://schema.org/step).
 Each `HowToStep` instance MUST reference the entity that represents its corresponding tool via [workExample](http://schema.org/workExample), and MAY indicate its position in the execution order via [position](http://schema.org/position).
 In addition to `File`, `SoftwareSourceCode` and `ComputationalWorkflow`, a workflow that points to step metadata via `step` MUST have a type of [HowTo](http://schema.org/HowTo).